-Students who have applied too late to secure all supporting documents for admission to a particular semester may be admitted as provisional students.
-In such cases, all requirements for regular admission should be completed within the first semester of attendance.

-Students who fail to secure all supporting documents or satisfy requirements for official admission to the College may not be eligible for financial assistance and will not be allowed to enroll the next semester.
+Students who apply too late to secure all supporting documents for admission to a particular semester may be admitted as provisional students.
+In such cases, all requirements for regular admission must be completed within the first semester of attendance.
+Students who fail to secure all supporting documents or satisfy requirements for official admission to the College may not be eligible for financial assistance.

-Admission of Special Students
+Admission of Special Credit Students

-A special student is defined as one who is enrolled in curriculum credit courses, but who is not working toward a degree or diploma.
-Special students may register to take courses for which they have met prerequisites, provided that such registration does not pre-empt students enrolled in a degree, diploma, or certificate program.
+A special credit student is one who is enrolled in curriculum credit courses, but who is not working toward a degree or diploma.
+Special credit students may register to take courses for which they have met prerequisites, provided that such registration does not pre-empt students enrolled in a degree, diploma, or certificate program.